 Researchers are spreading the word: cell environments actually determine which genes get activated and which get silenced.
 These environments depend on a number of factors, including oxygen, nutrients, toxins—and psychological beliefs.

 Max Gerson, the father of organic homeopathic therapy, understood that in a sense, we all have cancer: we all have abnormal cells that can potentially spiral out of control.
 Gerson found that cancers and other chronic conditions develop when our organs lose immunity, so he sought to permanently restore the organs so that cancerous cells in them died before taking proper root.
-They die because the cell environments are made exclusively fit for healthy conditions that prohibit any malignant possibilities.
+They die because the cell environments are made exclusively fit for health conditions that prohibit any malignant possibilities.

 Healthful awareness will eventually create cancer-free families and communities.